Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Algorithms

 \subsection{Learning with the Hinge Loss}

 Our goal is to derive a general algorithm for \PSD matrix learning with the hinge loss function.
-Assume that we want to find a \PSD matrix $ \X \psd 0$ such that a set of constraints

-are satisfied as {\em well} as possible.
-Note that $ \A_r $ is as defined in \eqref{EQ:Ar}.
+Assume that we want to find a \PSD matrix $ \X \psd 0$ such that a set of constraints are satisfied as {\em well} as possible.
+Here $ \A_r $ is as defined in \eqref{EQ:Ar}.
 These constraints need not all be strictly satisfied and thus we define the margin $\rho_r = \innerp{\A_r}{\X}$, $ \forany r$.

 Putting it into the maximum margin learning framework, we want to minimize the following trace norm regularized objective function: $ \sum_r F ( \innerp{\A_r}{\X} ) + v \trace(\X), $ with $ F ( \cdot ) $ a convex loss function and $v$ a regularization constant.
 Here we have used the trace norm regularization.
-Since $ \trace( \X ) $ is also the sum of the eigenvalues of $ \X $, we expect this regularization may lead to a low-rank solution.
 Of course a Frobenius norm regularization term can also be used here.
 Minimizing the Frobenius norm $ || \X ||_{\rm F}^2 $, which is equivalent to minimize the $ \ell_2 $ norm of the eigenvalues of $ \X $, penalizes a solution that is far away from the identity matrix.
+With the hinge loss, we can write the optimization problem as: